Edmund Rice (Medal of Honor)

 Edmund Rice (December 2, 1842 – July 20, 1906) was a soldier in the United States Army and a Medal of Honor recipient who achieved the rank of Brigadier General.

 Early life

 Rice was born 2 December 1842 in Brighton, Massachusetts to Moses Maynard Rice and Eliza (Damon) Rice.
-In 1856 he entered Norwich University in Vermont and remained there until 1858, but was not awarded a degree until 1874.
+In 1856 he entered Norwich University in Vermont and remained there until 1858; in 1874, he was awarded his Bachelor of Science degree as of 1860, and in 1898 he received the degree of Master of Arts.
 After three years he became an apprentice to Captain Lloyd on the clipper ship, Snow Squall, that left Long Wharf in Boston in September 1858 headed for Shanghai, China.
 After ten months at sea Edmund arrived back in New York City in June 1859.
 He then began working as a surveyor for his father's development interests.

 Civil War

 On 22 Aug 1861, Rice joined the 14th Massachusetts Infantry and was commissioned a captain.
 He was soon transferred to the 19th Massachusetts Infantry Regiment to command Company F. With that unit he was engaged in the Civil War battles of: Ball's Bluff, Siege of Yorktown, Fair Oaks, Savage Station, Glendale, and Malvern Hill.
 He was promoted to the rank of major on 7 Sep 1862 and fought at Antietam later in September 1862, and the Battle of Fredericksburg December 11–13, 1862.
 For his actions at the Battle of Gettysburg in repelling Pickett's Charge, he was presented with the Medal of Honor in 1891.
 Made a lieutenant colonel 28 Feb 1864, he commanded his regiment in the Rapidan Campaign, the battles of Bristoe Station, Blackburn's Ford, Robinson's Cross Roads, and the Mine Run.
 He commanded the 19th in the Battle of the Wilderness on May 5–7, 1864 and at the battle of Laurel Hill on May 8, 1864.
 He was wounded and captured in the assault at the Battle of Spotsylvania Court House, May 12, 1864.
 While being transported as a prisoner on May 23, he escaped by cutting the door of a freight car and jumping from it while the train was moving at 15 mph.
 He reached Union lines, near the Ohio River, twenty-three days later.
 He was promoted to colonel on 28 July 1864.

 He rejoined his unit in August 1864, and led the regiment in the Second battle of Deep Bottom, the Battle of Weldon Railroad, the Second battle of Ream's Station, and the Battle of Hatcher's Run; he was in command of Fort Stedman and batteries Eleven and Twelve in front of Petersburg, Virginia.
 He was present at the surrender of the Confederate States Army at Appomattox Court House, and returned to civilian life on June 30, 1865.
 Altogether, he was wounded three times.
 Just a year later, he entered the United States Army and was commissioned a first lieutenant in the 40th Infantry, July, 1866.